 - Insert the Device Drivers & Utilities + User's Manual disc into the CD/DVD drive. - 2.
 Click Option Drivers. - 3.
 Click 2.Install Fingerprint Driver > Yes. - 4.
-Click Next > Install. - 5.
-Click Finish to complete the installation. - 6.
+The driver will quickly be installed without any further prompts. - 5.
 The fingerprint reader module uses the Sign-in options configuration of the Windows Account (see overleaf).